UDOOboard/Docs/docs/07_Android/05_Android_And_Arduino_Simple_Hello_World_Tutorial.md

 ```

-To write and read messages to and from the Arduino accessory you can use the <em>writeSerial()</em> and <em>readSerial()</em> methods.
+To write and read messages to and from the Arduino Accessory you can use the *writeSerial()* and *readSerial()* methods.
 You can write and read a single char or a String object.
 So easy.
-In this example we used only the <em>writeSerial()</em> method to write a single char in order to instruct the accessory to turns on (we send “1″) or turn off (we send “0″) the LED.
+In this example we used only the *writeSerial()* method to write a single char in order to instruct the accessory to turns on (we send “1″) or turn off (we send “0″) the LED.

 ```bash